: OCPP 2.0.1 & 2.1 Plugfest & Conference Asia

 OCPP Plugfest and Conference Opening – Day 1

-OCA and KTL
+Speaker: OCA and KTL

 OCA and KTL open the first day of OCPP Plugfest & Conference Asia 2026, welcoming participants to two days of technical exchange, interoperability testing, and industry collaboration in Seoul.